Make a choropleth map, part 1: create a style

 - Zoom extent tells you the zoom levels at which tiles were generated for your uploaded data.
 Don't worry about this number.
 Vector tiles are comprised of vector data and can be overzoomed and styled up to zoom level 22.

 After you've inspected your data, it's time to create a new style so you can put it on the map!
 Go to your Styles page.
 Click the New style button.
-Find the Basic Template style and click Create.
+Find the Basic Template style and click Customize Basic Template.

 Excellent!
 Welcome to the Mapbox Studio style editor.
 This is where you will create your map style.